area4lib/area4/CONTRIBUTING.md

 ## Steps

 1. Fork the repo.
+2. Clone it if you are using a git client.
-2. Make your changes.
+3. Make your changes.
-3. Push to your fork.
+4. Push to your fork.
-4. Create a PR.
+5. Create a PR.
-5. If you need to, push extra commits (or rebase if requested).
+6. If you need to, push extra commits (or rebase if requested).

 ## Coding